machinekoder/pickit-docs/docs/faq/general/how-to-cluster-based-on-the-contours.rst

 .. image:: /assets/images/faq/cluster-contours-touching-boxes.png

-Now, a rectangle can be correctly fit on each contour cluster.
+If we go back to the example, a rectangle will be correctly fitted on each box.

 .. image:: /assets/images/faq/touching-rectangles-good.png